mpvnet-player/mpv-rofi-menu/README.md

 # mpv-rofi-menu

-mpv-rofi-menu allows to search for input bindings using Rofi, which is the most popular keystroke Launcher on Linux, I use Albert however.
+mpv-rofi-menu allows to search for mpv player input bindings using Rofi, which is a popular keystroke Launcher on Linux.

 Requirements:

 - Linux and X11 (for Wayland there is wofi)
 - mpv player
-- Rofi
+- Rofi launcher

 input.conf: